albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

 In the above **fictitious** example, the first three layers are reused and the fourth and fifth layers, are recomputed.
 Note that once a layer is modified, all the subsequent layers need to be recomputed.
 The fourth layer, where our application code is, is a relatively slim layer and thus a small change in the application code, produces a new small layer.

 This approach makes efficient use of the docker layering and caching system.

+## What's the difference between `CMD`, `RUN` and `ENTRYPOINT`?

+These three docker commands provide different functionality.

+1. [`RUN`](https://docs.docker.com/engine/reference/builder/#run): executes one or more commands in a new layer and creates a new image.
+This is ideal for installing any missing software packages.
+1. [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd): used to sets the default command to be executed when the docker container starts.
+This can be overwritten from command line when docker container runs.
+1. [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint): created an executable docker container.

+The RUN docker command is unique and serves a unique purpose.

+The CMD and ENTRYPOINT can be used to run a command once the docker container starts.
+Unless you need to interact with the docker image by providing different parameters, prefer the `ENTRYPOINT` over the `CMD` approach.

 ##  Dockersize application using layered JAR (_recommended approach_)